dboddie-canonical-work/disgorged-docs/interface-management.rst

 .. figure:: https://assets.ubuntu.com/v1/59c290a8-snapd-interfaces.png
    :alt: How an interfaces uses a plug and a slot

-   How an interfaces uses a plug and a slot

 In the output to ``snap connections vlc`` (see above), every interface used by VLC is listed in the first column.
 The *Plug* and *Slot* columns then describe how each interface is connected.